pallets/werkzeug/docs/python3.rst

 ==============

 This part of the documentation outlines special information required to use Werkzeug and WSGI on Python 3.
+Please note that Python 3.3+ is required.

 .. warning::